 Thoughts About Points and Needling

 My sense is that points are places of communication with deep eternal truths that transcend the individual and basically describe movements in life; but they are also repositories of lies and contradiction, obfuscation or discouragement or puzzlement (or horror or agony) around the thematic content of the point.
 The points are like a well; at the bottom of the well is the deep truth about life, the sweet true note ready to ring out.
-Floating the well, though, layered on top of the sweet true note are something like pancakes — layers of little round pictures or cookies of delusion, pictures of first grade teachers saying NO or old girlfriends leaving, pictures of cold dark nights, pictures of jeering faces, all these little poker chips stacked up in the point.
+Floating in the well, layered on top of the sweet true note are something like pancakes — layers of little round pictures or cookies of delusion, pictures of first grade teachers saying NO or old girlfriends leaving, pictures of cold dark nights, pictures of jeering faces, all these little poker chips stacked up in the point.
 It’s as though, as we live, SOMETHING HAPPENS, and the experience from the outside world seems to demonstrate a “truth” about life which contradicts or calls into question these easy graceful simple eternal life movements, and the image or vibration of the event moves through our system like a small coin — or a shower of small coins — until it falls into a slot or acupuncture point that “fits” the shape/vibration of the coin.
 Thus the points accumulate these little round pictures of life/untruth.
 They begin to clog the bell so that the true note can no longer sound.

 As I understand it, what I am doing when I am needling the point is contacting that deep truth or deep movement-of-life, ringing that bell — needle as clapper in the bell, ring! ring!
 Let the note peal forth through the kingdom!

-When I do, when I touch that deep note, what happens is very similar to what happens when I turn on the faucet to start my son’s bath: formerly motionless tub toys start to float and agitate around in the chong.
+When I touch that deep note, what happens is very similar to what happens when I turn on the faucet to start my son’s bath: formerly motionless tub toys start to float and agitate around in the chong.
 I see the same thing happening in the points — the little pancakes of pathology, the cookies of delusion, the pictures of “life experience” that we have taken into separation inside ourselves start floating up — rising up — and may be felt — but more importantly, if we are paying attention and doing our work well, may be CLEARED.

 There are many things that may happen when we needle a point.
 I’ll describe it as a continuum between Nothing Happening and Everything Happening.

 How does nothing happen?
 A person picks up a metal tool and sticks it, a foreign invasive object, into another person’s body.
 We can argue semantically whether this is really “nothing” happening, but it certainly isn’t acupuncture.
 This may be why I’ve heard so many people say that acupuncture only works on people who believe in it.
 I routinely contradict this by saying that it’s been working very effectively on race horses for years.
 It’s not a placebo.
-Those race horses don’t “believe”.
+Those race horses don’t “believe.”
 Likely they have no conscious opinion on the subject whatsoever.
 They just respond.

 On the other hand, there is an aspect of experiential reality to this “need to believe” issue, in that a conviction of DISBELIEF — especially when accompanied by distrust — may limit or in some cases obstruct completely our ability to contact and move the qi of the client.
 Acupuncture is a purely consensual modality; we make energetic suggestions only, and the client may override or simply make themselves energetically unavailable to our puttering and poking.